Munich Pass

 The Munich Pass offers Munich citizens on low incomes a wide range of discounts in the areas of education, health/sports, culture/art, MVV public transport and transport to and from Munich

-The Munich Pass is a voluntary service provided by the City of Munich and offers a wide range of discounts at municipal and non-municipal facilities (e.g. MVV, museums, sports facilities, swimming pools, cinemas, theatres, zoos, etc.).
+The Munich Pass is an additional aid from the City of Munich and offers a wide range of discounts at city and non-city facilities (e.g. MVV, museums, sports facilities, swimming pools, cinemas, theatres, zoos, etc.).

 Important information for students and trainees